-Neighboring Greenpoint's dining scene is divided between old-school Polish places like Karczma and new wave restaurants like Five Leaves and River Styx.
+Neighboring Greenpoint's dining scene is divided between old-school Polish places like Karczma and new wave restaurants like Five Leaves.
 Paulie Gee's is among the best of Brooklyn's current generation of pizzerias.
 For seafood, it's hard to find anything fresher than the specimens at Greenpoint Fish & Lobster.
 And no visit to the neighborhood would be complete without stopping for sweets at local standby Peter Pan Donut & Pastry Shop, which has been in the neighborhood since the 1950s (the red velvet doughnuts get most of the buzz, but you can't go wrong with the plain variety).

 Bushwick has developed into an artists' enclave, but you'll see more than just the creative crowd at offbeat hangouts like Roberta's.
 So celebrated for its pizza and garden-fresh vegetables, the restaurant has lured the likes of Bill, Hillary and Chelsea Clinton to the neighborhood.
-When the wait for a table is long, keep the nearby Dear Bushwick in mind, which sports its own quirky charms and a farm-to-table philosophy.
+When the wait for a table is long, keep the nearby Sincerely Burger in mind, which sports its own quirky charms to go with its customizable patties, fries and cocktails.